 Gordon’s Park Dark Sky Preserve

 Sitting at the eastern end of Manitoulin Island, Gordon’s Park was designated as a dark sky preserve back in 2008.
-It’s wide-open fields and friendly staff make this one of the more pleasurable places to view the night sky.
+It’s wide-open fields and friendly staff make this one of the more pleasurable places for stargazing in Ontario.
 Open from May through September, it’s one of the few places in Ontario with virtually zero light pollution.
 Here you can see the Milky Way in great detail.
 For a truly authentic experience, try to time your visit during one of the local indigenous pow wows.

 Bruce Peninsula National Park